GeekTrainer/student-hack-resources/endangered-animal-detector/endangered-animal-detector-pipeline.md

 In this section you will build an Azure Logic App to consume your Custom Vision Endangered Animal Detector classification application

-First we need to create an Azure Storage Account.
+First we need to create two Azure Storage Accounts.

 Go to the **azure portal** and click **create new resource** in the top left corner.
 Select the section **Storage** and choose the first option **Storage Account**.

 ![Select Storage account in Azure Portal](docs-images/storage-account.JPG)

-We are going to create a storage account for the images to be dropped into to be processed (called endangeredanimaldetector)
+1. We are going to create a storage account for the images to be dropped into to be processed (called endangeredanimaldetector)
+2. And a storage account for the output to be dropped into to review (called endangeredanimaloutput)

+*follow the process below for each of the storage accounts mentioned above*

 On the storage account creation page enter options to setup your storage account